dynamiq-ai/assistant/README.md

 ## Usage

 To use `@dynamiq/assistant`, first you have to go to the Deployments, make sure you have disabled `Endpoint Authorization`.
-Then click on the `Endpoint` tab and copy the url from `endpoint` variable.
+Then click on the `Integration` tab and switch to `Chat Widget` menu item.
+It will show different options to embed the assistant.

 <img width="1496" alt="image" src="https://raw.githubusercontent.com/dynamiq-ai/assistant/refs/heads/main/assets/dynamiq-app.png">